soumilgarg97-sketch/SheddingSeason/README.md

    - Load `SheddingSeason.foam` and click **Apply**.
    - Change the display field to **U** (Velocity) or **p** (Pressure).
    - Use the **Play** button to watch the vortex street develop.

+## 7. License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 8. Acknowledgments
+- **OpenFOAM:** For the robust CFD framework.
+- **Gmsh:** For the unstructured mesh generation.
+- **ParaView:** For the high-fidelity visualization.

 ---
 ---
 ---

 ### Author
 **Soumil Garg**<br>
 *Student, B.Tech Mechanical Engineering*<br>